 Austin Webster | Founder & CEO

-Deepr® founder Austin Webster grew up in the 1980s in Memphis, Tennessee, a city where music is notoriously embedded in the local culture, and has heavily influenced the soundtrack to American life.
-Though he identifies as a passionate “music junkie,” blues wasn’t his thing; Webster’s creative interests veered toward sneaker and apparel design from an early age.
+Deepr® founder Austin Webster grew up in Memphis, Tennessee, a city where music is not only embedded in the local culture, but also heavily influenced the soundtrack to American life.
+Though he identifies as a passionate “music junkie”, blues wasn’t his thing; Webster’s creative interests veered toward sneaker and apparel design from an early age.
 But it was his love for music — and a 2016 experience in which he unexpectedly discovered a great song that was produced by two of his favorite producers — that inspired the idea that would ultimately become Deepr®, a simple-yet-revolutionary music discovery app.

 Darrell Thompson | Co-Founder & COO